Person

 Summary

-Margaret Cameron was foundation University Librarian at Deakin University 1977-1996 and Pro Vice-Chancellor 1986-1990.
-She is a keen ornithologist, being an expert at bird identification in the field and a competent bander and counter of birds.
-She has taken an active role in the Victorian Wader Studies Group and with BATH (Birders Aiding the Handbook).
+Margaret Cameron was foundation University Librarian at Deakin University from 1977 to 1996, after a career in public and Australian university libraries, and Pro Vice-Chancellor 1986-1990.
+She was a keen ornithologist, an expert at bird identification in the field and a skilled bander and counter of birds.
+As President of the Royal Australasian Ornithological Union she steered the Union from being a volunteer organisation to one staffed by professionals.
+Cameron also took an active role in the Victorian Wader Study Group and with BATH (Birders Aiding the Handbook).
+Her broader interest in natural history saw her serve as a Member and Chair of several government bodies, including Museum Victoria, the Research Advisory Committee of the Victorian Department of Conservation, Forests and Lands, and the Advisory Committee of the Australian Biological Resources Study.

 Details